 Eva Wiseman (She/Her) is the founder of WellNest and is a Child, Youth & Family Therapist and mother of two.
 Eva is a Registered Social Worker (RSW) in good standing with the College of Social Workers and Social Service Workers (OCSWSSW) She graduated from Ryerson University’s Child and Youth Care (BA CYC) program as well as holds an CYW Advanced Diploma.
-Eva has worked in childrens mental health for the past 15 years and started her full time private practice in 2019.
+Eva has worked in childrens mental health for the past 18 years and started her full time private practice in 2019.
 Her educational background is focused on designing and implementing developmental, preventative, and therapeutic programs for children, youth and families.
-Eva is a member of the Ontario Association of Mental Health Professionals (OAMHP) and Ontario Association of Social Workers (OASW).
+Eva is a member of the Ontario Association of Social Workers (OASW).

 Eva has worked with various child welfare agencies, school boards, private schools, and has provided direct work with children/youth (infants through young adults) and their parents, caregivers, and other professionals.
 Eva’s years in the nonprofit sector has helped her develop a holistic approach in guiding people through complex situations such as, parenting challenges, homelessness, advocacy with social service support and court, family issues, schooling and health related crisis’.